-v.
-Segment Information
+U. Segment Information

 The Company has a single operating and reportable segment.
-The Company's chief operating decision makers are its two Co-Chief Executive Officers ("Co-CEO"), who review financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance, and allocating resources.
+The Company's chief operating decision makers are its two Co-CEOs, who review financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance, and allocating resources.
 For information regarding the Company's long-lived assets and revenue by geographic area, see Note 15.

-w.
-Fair Value measurements
+V. Fair Value measurements